Advanced Search

 Brandon Sanderson

 Wow.
 I don't know if I'm the right person to ask, right?
 I am at the top of this social structure, and so asking me this question-- I mean I'll try to give an answer, but let's point out that I may not be the best person to answer this question.
-I see it a lot in Magic: The Gathering circles, where you go to the game stories, and there are just so many guys who are--
+I see it a lot in Magic: The Gathering circles, where you go to the game stores, and there are just so many guys who are--

 I wanna say this the right way.
 I have had female friends, who when they visit, feel like they are being evaluated by everyone in the room based on their dateability, primarily.
 And I think this could be a big part of the problem, is that-- maybe not emphasizing in your head, that when a woman enters our realm-- It shouldn't even be "our realm," right?
 There's my bias speaking right there.
 But when we look at women who walk into an area that has a lot of male dominance, and then everyone hits on her?
 I can't imagine how off-putting that would be, right?